make your tax-deductible donation today. click here!

 Devin is a gay, Asian-American filmmaker whose storytelling reflects his reaction to nearly four decades of cultural silence imposed on him by both his native and adopted cultures from his earliest years as an immigrant to the United States.

 This is Devin’s 4th feature film — having released the documentary “Who’s on Top?”
-(2021) narrated by George Takei, “The Road Home” (2022) and “Half Sisters” (2023) which is currently on the premium cable network Starz.
+(2021) narrated by George Takei, “The Road Home” (2022) and “Half Sisters” (2023) which was on the premium cable network Starz.

 Screen Shot 2021-10-05 at 7.30.01 AM.png